-E-House recorded compensation expense of \$180,322 and \$54,688 for CRIC restricted shares granted to the E-House's employee for the years ended December 31, 2011 and 2012, respectively.
+The Group recorded compensation expense of \$54,688 for CRIC restricted shares granted to the E-House's employee for the year ended December 31, 2012.

-The total fair value of restricted shares vested was \$194,196 and \$130,000 during the years ended December 31, 2011 and 2012, respectively.
+The total fair value of restricted shares vested was \$130,000 during the year ended December 31, 2012.

-Share-based compensation expense under E-House Plan and CRIC Plan allocated to the Group
+Share-based compensation expenses under E-House Plan and CRIC Plan allocated to the Group

-The share-based compensation expense under E-House Plan and CRIC Plan allocated to the Group was \$13,358,933, \$14,570,467 and \$6,000,438 for the years ended December 31, 2011, 2012 and 2013, respectively.
-These expenses are part of the selling, general and administrative expenses allocated from E-House, which were waived and have been reflected as capital contributions as of the date such expenses were originally allocated (see Note 13).
+The share-based compensation expense under E-House Plan and CRIC Plan allocated to the Group was \$14,570,467, \$6,000,438 and \$572,340 for the years ended December 31, 2012, 2013 and the period from January 1, 2014 to the IPO date, respectively.
+These expenses are part of the selling, general and administrative expenses allocated from E-House, which were waived and have been reflected as capital contributions as of the date such expenses were originally allocated.
+Subsequent to the IPO, E-House began charging the Group transitional corporate service fees, \$1,857,996 share-based compensation expense under E-House Plan and CRIC Plan were charged to Leju from the IPO date to December 31, 2014.
+(See Note 13)